bittricky/dnd-cli/README.md

 ## Therapeutic Effects

-Playing **Dungeons and Dragons (D&D)** at any age provides a holistic therapeutic experience that benefits emotional, social, and cognitive well-being along side a healthy amount of physical exercise, if sports aren't your thing.
+Playing **Dungeons and Dragons (D&D)** at any age provides a holistic therapeutic experience that benefits emotional, social, and cognitive well-being along side a healthy amount of physical exercise, if traditional sports aren't your thing.

 Below is a summary of some of the key advantages: